Portion/Yield:Serves 2 for main course or 4 for a starter

 - 200g fresh pineapple, peeled and sliced

-Cook the cheeks at 80°C for 8 hours, once cooked cool the bag in ice water.
+Cook the cheeks at 80°C for 8 hours.

-Place the sauce and pigs cheeks in a sauce pan, bring to the boil, then turn the heat down and reduce the sauce while bringing the meat to 75°C.
+Transfer the contents of the bag in a medium sauce pan over medium heat, bring to a gentle simmer and reduce the sauce while bringing the meat to 75°C.

 The sauce will form a thick sticky and shiny glaze.